 A single itinerary can have a maximum of 6 segments.

-Hot Tip: Up to 3 additional stopovers may be purchased for $100 each on Singapore, Silk Air, and Star Alliance round-trip awards.
+Hot Tip: Up to 3 additional stopovers may be purchased for $100 each on Singapore and Star Alliance round-trip awards.
 This can be a huge savings over multiple award tickets!

-KrisFlyer levies high cash surcharges on many awards, but they have recently done away with surcharges for flights on Singapore Airlines.
+KrisFlyer levies high cash surcharges on many awards, but it has recently done away with surcharges for flights on Singapore Airlines.

 Compared to other Star Alliance programs, the KrisFlyer miles price may be lower than the cash price.